surfiniaburger/pool-volume-prediction/README.md

 # Pool Volume Forecasting

 ## Project description
 The project involves forecasting pool volumes using time-series data.
 It begins with loading data from Polar into a DataFrame, extracting relevant features such as day of the week, month, and year, and performing one-hot encoding for categorical variables.
 After standardizing numerical features and preparing the input sequences by sliding a window across the time-series data, a WaveNet model is built and trained using TensorFlow/Keras.
 The trained model is then utilized to predict pool volumes on unseen data.
-The predictions are further processed using ONNX, with the verifiable=True setting converting them to Cairo format, optimizing them for deployment or downstream tasks.
+The predictions are further processed using ONNX, EZKL, with the verifiable=True setting converting them to Cairo format, optimizing them for deployment or downstream tasks.

+## Tech Stack
+- Giza Actions SDK
+- Giza cli
+- Giza Virtual Environment
+- Giza Dataset
+- WaveNet
+- Jupyter Notebook
+- Tensorflow
+- Poetry
+- Cairo
+- EZKL
+- ONNX

+## Setbacks

+I could not deploy to ONNX, EZKL and Cairo yet.
+My code needs polishing.

 Welcome to the Giza Actions SDK template!
 The [Giza Actions SDK](https://actions.gizatech.xyz/welcome/giza-actions-sdk) is tailored to assist you in designing your ZKML workflows efficiently.
 This project provides pre-configured actions ready for deployment on the Giza platform.
 The purpose of this template is to demonstrate how to construct your ZKML workflows using the Giza Actions SDK.